-All requests for purchases must be submitted to the purchasing department on an official district purchase order (PO) form with the appropriate approval signatures.
+All requests for purchases must be submitted to the supervisor of each department on an official district purchase order (PO) form with the appropriate approval signatures.
 No purchases, charges, or commitments to buy goods or services for the district can be made without a PO number.
 The district will not reimburse employees or assume responsibility for purchases made without authorization.
 Employees are not permitted to purchase supplies or equipment for personal use through the district's business office.
-Contact the superintendent for additional information on purchasing procedures.
+Contact your campus principal for additional information on purchasing procedures.